KarynaMisnik/Linux-notes/README.md

 Smart cards: small memory → sometimes Java interpreted, not compiled.

 Takeaway:
 The hardware limits of memory and CPU power repeatedly dictate the software approach.
-When resources are scarce, low-level programming dominates; when resources expand, high-level languages flourish.
+When resources are limited, low-level programming dominates;
+when resources expand, high-level languages flourish.
 This cyclical pattern mirrors the earlier discussion about obsolescence and revival of ideas.

 #### Protection Hardware

-Key Points:
+**Key Points:**

-Early mainframes (IBM 7090/7094):
+<ins>Early mainframes (IBM 7090/7094):</ins>

 No protection hardware → monoprogramming only.